electronsandstuff/ParetoBench/README.md

 - Container objects for storing and manipulating data from optimization algorithms
 - A standardized file format for saving the results of optimizations on benchmark problems
 - Tools for calculating convergence metrics on results and running statistical analyses on them to compare algorithms
+- Plotting utilities for objectives/decision variables and for both populations and series of populations (history objects)

 ## Installation
 Please install our package from pip.